websightdesigns/wp-customize/README.md

 Yes, and there were no known issues that we found with it.

+Has this plugin been tested on WordPress version 4.3?

+Yes, and there were no known issues that we found with it.

 ### Screenshots

 1. A screenshot of the Settings page
 2. A screenshot of a customized login page

 ### Changelog

+#### 1.0.2
+* Add ability to show/hide the Register, Lost Password and Back links.
+* Allow register and lostpassword links through.
+* Show the custom logo on the default WordPress login page.
+* Fixes the media upload buttons and improves their functionality.

 #### 1.0.1
 * Fix upload buttons styles in responsive mode